Dan Logue

-Daniel Logue (September 2, 1950 – July 22, 2021) was a Republican assemblyman who represented California's 3rd State Assembly district.
+Daniel Russell Logue (September 2, 1950 – July 22, 2021) was a Republican assemblyman who represented California's 3rd State Assembly district.
 He was first elected in November 2008.
 Prior to serving in the Assembly, Logue served as a Yuba County Supervisor.

 Early life, education, and early political career

 Logue obtained his A.A. from Yuba College and a B.A. in government from Chico State University.
 He also graduated from the Oklahoma Military Academy.

 Logue was elected twice to the Yuba County Board of Supervisors.
 He also owned his own realty firm which was Logue Realty.
 Logue was the Yolo County Chairman for Ronald Reagan's 1980 Campaign and the Yuba County chairman for George W. Bush's 2004 Campaign, and Arnold Schwarzenegger's 2006 gubernatorial campaign.
 He was also the founder of the Flood Control of Yuba- Sutter Political Action Committee.
 Furthermore, he was a member of the Yuba County Republican Party Executive Committee and a member of the California Republican Party State Central Committee.